 For over a decade, MIT SMR’s Big Ideas Initiatives have explored topics such as artificial intelligence, digital leadership, sustainability, data and analytics, the internet of things, and performance management.

 The Artificial Intelligence & Business Strategy initiative explores the growing use of artificial intelligence in the business landscape.
 The exploration looks specifically at how AI is affecting the development and execution of strategy in organizations.

-Read the 2019 research report, Winning With AI.
+Read the 2020 research report, Expanding AI’s Impact With Organizational Learning.

 Future of the Workforce

 The Future of the Workforce initiative demands organizations fundamentally revisit how people and technology work together to create value.
 While top talent still matters, the research finds executive leadership struggling with how much to invest in “typical workers.”